Robinhood Review 2022: Best Trading App for Beginners

 Placing a trade is very simple to do and I usually start off by clicking the search icon and typing in the name or company symbol.

-From there, tap the floating TRADE button on your mobile device and select from Buy, Sell (if you already have shares) or trade options.
+From there, tap the floating TRADE button on your mobile device and select Buy, Sell (if you already have shares) or trade options.
 Not every stock or ETFs is available for options trading.
 Be sure to check beforehand.

 Order Types

-Enter the number of shares and choose your order type from Market, Limit, Stop Loss or Stop limit.
+Enter the number of shares and choose your order type from Market, Limit, Stop Loss, or Stop limit.

 Market trades get executed immediately while limit trades are safer if the stock is experiencing extreme volatility.